Aims of ASPIRES 2

 Participation in Science, Technology, Engineering and Mathematics (STEM) is an international priority issue for government, industry and the science education policy and practice community, with widespread concern that participation needs to be improved for reasons of both national economic competitiveness and social equity.

-This tracking of young people's aspirations and educational outcomes comprises the crucial 'final link' in the longitudinal project, and will have strong bearing on educational policy and practice.
+This tracking of young people's aspirations and educational outcomes comprises the crucial 'final link' in our longitudinal project, and will have strong bearing on educational policy and practice.

 The ASPIRES 2 project aims to address the following five questions: